jonbca/jonbca.github.io/_posts/2015-02-28-testing-higher-order-functions-clojure.markdown

         (handler request)))
 {% endhighlight %}

-And here's a test that checks the logging occurred:
+And here's a test that sort-of checks the logging occurred:

 {% highlight clojure %}
 (fact "It logs something to the log"